hammadojh/hci_course/README.md

 - [Papers](#papers)

 ## Course Overview
-**SWE 595: Human-Computer Interaction** is a graduate-level course that introduces the fundamental concepts of Human-Computer Interaction (HCI).
+**Human-Computer Interaction** is a graduate-level course that introduces the fundamental concepts of Human-Computer Interaction (HCI).
 The course covers topics such as Human-Centered design, interface types, interaction design, and the latest advancements in the field.

 ## Syllabus
 The full course syllabus, including learning objectives, course content, assessment methods, and required materials, is available [here](./syllabus.md).